GwynethLlewelyn/StreamDude/README.md

 ## Backoffice

-Currently not implemented.
-There is just a home page and a Ping test.
-The remaining menu areas are not really working (they will become forms for testing purposes).
+Under construction.
+Authentication, of course, is fake.

-The home page, properly speaking, will become an instance of [MusicFolderPlayer](https://github.com/ltguillaume/music-folder-player/) (the inspiration for this project).
+The home page, properly speaking, may become an instance of [MusicFolderPlayer](https://github.com/ltguillaume/music-folder-player/) (the inspiration for this project).

 ## Nginx conf sample